Italy 0-1 Belgium: De Caigny sends Red Flames into quarter-finals

 Ives Serneels, Belgium coach: "This is a historic night for Belgian women's football.
 I've had a lot of good moments in my career but this is definitely up there.
 This might be the best moment yet.
 It has been a long time in the making: I've been with the Belgian women's national team for 11 years now.
 So I'm ecstatic that we're going to the quarter-finals!"

 Milena Bertolini, Italy coach: "The girls played well; they gave everything they had.
 This tournament has been an important experience and it will help us grow for the future.
-We'll analyse our mistakes and take with us the good things done, in order to improve."
+We'll analyse our mistakes and take with us the good things we did, in order to improve."

 Barbara Bonansea, Italy striker: "Yes, we lost but we learnt that nothing can be taken for granted.
 Every moment should be cherished, so I'll look back at this tournament with a smile."